velohero-com/help/docs/faq.md

 An attempt is made to calculate the  Average Speed using the speed between the records points and time in motion.
 It is not distance divided by time.

-Average Power is calculated with time in motion.
+Average power is calculated with time in motion.
 You therefore often get higher values than in other analyses.
 You get with this calculating a value that is similar to a race.
 Also, you can also better compare workouts with different pauses (traffic signals).
 Many other programs calculate average power with the duration.

+Average cadence is calculated without zeros.

 An extra explanation for the calculation of altitude can be found below.